psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    Dipole array [e a0] for the configuration interaction singles and doubles level of theory, (3,).

-.. psivar:: CISD DIPOLE X
-   CISD DIPOLE Y
-   CISD DIPOLE Z

-   The three components of the dipole [Debye] for the configuration interaction singles and doubles level of theory and root.
-   Deprecated in favor of :psivar:`CISD DIPOLE`.

 .. psivar:: CISD QUADRUPOLE

    Redundant quadrupole array [e a0^2] for the configuration interaction singles and doubles level of theory, (3, 3).

-.. psivar:: CISD QUADRUPOLE XX
-   CISD QUADRUPOLE XY
-   CISD QUADRUPOLE XZ
-   CISD QUADRUPOLE YY
-   CISD QUADRUPOLE YZ
-   CISD QUADRUPOLE ZZ

-   The six components of the quadrupole [Debye Ang] for the configuration interaction singles and doubles level of theory and root.
-   Deprecated in favor of :psivar:`CISD QUADRUPOLE`.

 .. psivar:: CISD TOTAL ENERGY
    CISD CORRELATION ENERGY